skrrtn/Multi-Chat-Viewer-DotNet/README.md

 - **Click Usernames**: Click any username in chat to view that user's complete message history
 - **Click @Mentions**: Click on @mentions (highlighted in orange) to view mentioned user's messages

-### Database Migration Tool
+### Automatic Database Migration
-- **Legacy Database Support**: Built-in tool to migrate existing Twitch-only databases to the new multi-platform format
+- **Legacy Database Support**: Built-in automatic migration for existing Twitch-only databases to the new multi-platform format
-- **Automatic Detection**: Scans all database files and identifies which ones need migration
+- **Seamless Migration**: Automatically detects and migrates legacy databases on application startup
 - **Platform Metadata**: Adds platform information to legacy databases (defaults to Twitch for existing databases)
-- **Batch Migration**: Migrate all databases at once with detailed progress reporting
-- **Safe Migration**: Non-destructive process that preserves all existing data
+- **Safe Migration**: Non-destructive process that preserves all existing data and removes old files after successful migration

-#### Using the Migration Tool
-1. **Access the Tool**: Go to File → Database Migration Tool
-2. **Scan Databases**: Click "Scan Databases" to check which databases need migration
-3. **Review Results**: View the status of each database and which platform it's configured for
-4. **Migrate**: Click "Migrate All" to update all databases that need migration
-5. **Verification**: The tool will report successful migrations and any errors encountered
+- **No User Action Required**: Migration happens automatically - no manual intervention needed

 ### Advanced Features
 - **Menu Font Scaling**: Use View → Font Scaling to choose preset sizes (50%-200%)